chelle0425/DrainageSimulator/README.md

 <img src="https://github.com/chelle0425/DrainageSimulator/blob/main/Demo/terrainmodel_DTM50.png" width="200" />

-When running the code, make sure that at *line 14* your terrain model file (in this case `DTM50.txt`) is in the same folder as this code.
+When running the code, make sure that your terrain model file (in this case `DTM50.txt`) is in the same folder as this code.
 As the code is written with the demo file in mind you don't need to make any changes.

 ### Output
 The program outputs an appropriately scaled image file in which areas of high flow are brighter than those of low flow.
 If a droplet is on a plateau, it simply doesn't flow anywhere thus bodies of still water (e.g. lakes) should appear as black bodies.